Brödraskapet: The Death of the President

-Danny Fitzpatrick was shot dead in his car on June 18, 1998 in the Råckstarondellen area of western Stockholm.
+Danny Fitzpatrick was shot dead in his car on 18 June 1998 in the Råcksta roundabout of western Stockholm.
 The reason for this has never been fully investigated.
 Three members of the Hog Riders Motorcycle Club, a support club for the Hells Angels, were later charged with involvement in the murder.
 One was sentenced to eight years in prison, and another to three years in prison for aiding and abetting.
 A third member, who allegedly acted as a decoy to lure Fitzpatrick to the scene of his murder, was acquitted.

 Shortly after Fitzpatrick's murder, the Brotherhood MC chapter was dissolved.
 But inside the prisons the gang's activities continued unaffected.
 A new President was elected and during the fall of 1998 new chapters were established on the outside (in Göteborg and Västerås), but this time without the MC agenda.
 The new President had in the past been associated with the Skinhead movement.
 He recruited a few former skinheads to the gang's hangaround chapter in Västerås.
 There's however no political agenda in the organization.
-A number of The Brotherhood members have an immigrant background and the common denominator is the members’ criminal lifestyle.

-But the reign of the second president of The Brotherhood was short lived.
+A number of the Brotherhood members have an immigrant background and the common denominator is the members’ criminal lifestyle.
+But the reign of the second president of the Brotherhood was short lived.
 He was jailed at the end of 1999 and left the gang in August 2000.
 His successor was another infamous criminal who had been a member of the gang since its founding in 1995.
-This man was the President of The Brotherhood during the period of 2000-2002 and then acted as president of the Göteborg chapter up until 2006.
+This man was the President of the Brotherhood during the period of 2000-2002 and then acted as president of the Göteborg chapter up until 2006.
 The Brotherhood recruited many well known criminals in the Göteborg area during the years 1999-2000 and established a strong presence on the Swedish west coast.
 In the spring of 2001 a conflict occurred within the gang.
 A recently paroled member of the Västerås chapter disappeared at the beginning of the summer and the police assume that he has been murdered.
 During a meeting in July 2001 the Vice President of the Göteborg chapter and two other members were excluded from the gang.
 The former vice president and one of the members disappeared at the end of August and was found dead and buried in a quarry in the spring of 2002.
-Ten hangarounds and prospects were also excluded from the Göteborg chapter in September 2001, probably for choosing “the wrong side” in the conflict.
+Ten hangarounds and prospects were also excluded from the Göteborg chapter in September 2001, probably for choosing "the wrong side" in the conflict.